nathanial/geist/README.md

 This opens a window that renders a simple voxel terrain with a fly camera.

+CLI options

+- `--flat-world`: Generate a flat world consisting only of an infinite stone slab (no hills, trees, or caves).
+- `--schem-report [path]`: Analyze a `.schem` file and print unsupported block IDs, then exit.
+Defaults to `schematics/anvilstead.schem`.

 Highlights

 - Multi‑chunk world (grid) with seamless noise generation.